 One of the major goals of every leader should be teaching team members to solve problems.
 Last week’s post, Don’t Just Solve Your Team’s Problems.
 Teach Them How!, reviews the basics.
 Depending on the particular problem confronting your team, you may need other techniques.
 Here are some approaches you can tailor to your circumstances.

 - Listen for anchoring comments.
 Initial ideas can hold a discussion in place too tightly, tamping down any possibility of others sharing their divergent ideas.
-If a leader (or another strong-minded or strong-voiced individual) takes the first pass at the problem, it can be too hard for the team to move past the proposed approach — even if it’s always failed before — and think in a more effective, creative way.
+If a leader (or another strong-minded or strong-voiced individual) takes the first pass at the problem, it can be too hard for the team to move past the proposed approach — even if it’s never worked well before — and think in a more effective, creative way.
 The leader should serve as a facilitator, not a decision-maker, drawing out other voices and encouraging other views.

 - “Uncategorize” the problem.
 If the problem is identified as being like previous problems, some people may only be able to think about it in patterned ways, and dismiss the problem as “just another” marketing or ops problem.
 The point is to generate a concrete, relevant discussion, so if this type of problem has been resolved well in the past, focus on the upside; otherwise, focus on the specific impacts and possible courses of action.

 - Identify all the players and their needs explicitly.
 Before trying to solve the problem, determine who will implement the resolution, who will benefit, and who may lose status, resources, etc. to be sure you’ve included everyone.
 Take all constituents’ needs into account, rather than assuming they’ll adapt easily to your solution.
 Try drafting and considering multiple 80/20 scenarios, in which at least 80 percent of what’s wrong gets fixed, and at least 80 percent of each constituent’s interests gets satisfied.